debojitsantra/Physics-Wallah-Desktop-Wrapper/README.md

 2. Go to the **Actions** tab on your copy of the repo.
 3. Select the **Build PW App** workflow.
 4. Click **Run workflow**.
-5. Wait 5–10 minutes for the first build (subsequent builds are faster).
+5. Wait 10–15 minutes for the first build.
 6. Check the **Releases** page — `.exe`/`.msi`, `.dmg`, `.deb`, and `.AppImage` will all be attached automatically once the workflow finishes, no manual artifact download needed.

 ### The build command